15th Sunday after Pentecost – 9/5/2021

 And what about all those around us who do not know of this freedom but remain imprisoned by spiritual deafness?
 The final thing we see in this text is how great the need is for others to be brought to Jesus so that their deafness might be opened.
 The man in our text would never have been healed if not for the fact that others brought him to Jesus.
 Being a deaf man, he could not hear the good news of Jesus.
 He wouldn't have known to come to Jesus to be released from the devil's chains.
 He was blessed to have friends who cared enough about him and his plight that they brought him to Jesus.

 As those who have already been "opened up" to life and salvation in Jesus Christ, having been given the gift of faith in Jesus as our Savior, do we care enough for those around us, still deaf in spiritual bondage, to bring them to Jesus that they might be opened up to hear His sigh for them and be set free?
 Or are we content to let them languish in prison and suffer eternal death?

-It is not as though any of us lack opportunity to bring them to the Healer!
+We have the opportunity to bring them to the healer!
 There are abundant avenues available to us in our congregation alone to bring ourselves and others into the healing grasp of Jesus.
-Every Sunday morning through our worship services, as well as other days during week through Bible studies, Jesus meets with us in His Word and Sacraments.
-Who could you invite and bring along with you that He might set them free?
-Our Lutheran Classical School, Sunday School and Vacation Bible Schools all share Jesus and His Word with both those in and outside our congregation.
-Our prayers for these ministries, our offers to aid and teach, and our financial support ensure that these bondage freeing ministries endure.
+Every Sunday morning, through our worship services and other days during the week through Bible studies, Jesus meets with us in His Word and Sacraments.
+Who could you invite and bring along so He might set them free?
+Our Lutheran Classical School, Sunday School, and Vacation Bible Schools share Jesus and His Word with those in and outside our congregation.
+Our prayers for these ministries, our offers to aid and teach, and our financial support ensure that these bondage-freeing ministries endure.

-God bless us that we heed the sigh of Jesus and bring the imprisoned to Him that He might set them free!
+God bless us for hearing Jesus' sigh and bringing the imprisoned to Him so He may set them free!